jerboa88/jerboa88.github.io/README.md

 Currently, these values are only used for the contact section of the resume.

-### Commands
+### Useful Commands
-- `yarn develop` runs the app in development mode.
-This will start the development server at [localhost:8000] (by default).
-The project will automatically be rebuilt when changes are made.
+- `bun develop`: Run the app in development mode, rebuilding and hot-reloading as changes are made.
+The site can be viewed at [localhost:8000] (by default).
-- `yarn build` generates a production build of the app, which you can then serve with `yarn serve`.
+- `bun build`: Generate a production build of the app, which you can then serve with `bun serve`.
 The site can be viewed at [localhost:9000] (by default).
-- `yarn clean` can be used to clear the local Gatsby cache if you encounter any issues with stale data/dependencies.
+- `bun clean`: Clear the local Gatsby cache.
+Use this if you encounter any issues with stale data/dependencies.
-- `yarn typecheck` can be used to perform type checking using TypeScript.
+- `bun typecheck`: Perform type checking using TypeScript.
-- `yarn lint` and `yarn format` can be used to apply linting and formatting fixes to the codebase using Biome.js.
+- `bun lint` and `bun format`: Apply linting and formatting fixes (respectively) to the codebase using Biome.js.
+- `bun upgrade-interactive`: Upgrade dependencies interactively.
+If you don't have Bun installed, use one of the following commands instead for a similar experience:
+  - `npx npm-check-updates -i --format group`
+  - `pnpx npm-check-updates -i --format group -p pnpm`
+  - `yarn upgrade-interactive`

 See the [Gatsby CLI docs] for additional commands and options.
-To run an arbitrary command, prefix it with `yarn` (ex. `yarn gatsby repl`).
+To run an arbitrary command, prefix it with `bun run` (ex. `bun run gatsby repl`).

 ### Stack
 - [Gatsby] is a [React]-based static site generator that runs on [Node.js].
 It uses [GraphQL] to query data from various sources.